weirdmann/autohotkey-mouse-volume-control/readme.md

 I mapped my DPI button to an F24 key so it wouldn't interfere with any app.
 The script converts vertical mouse movement to volume value and sets it with AutoHotkey's `SetSound` function.

+In my opinion it is super convenient even when mapping to some useless keyboard key.